Shopify/react-native-skia/docs/docs/paint/overview.md

 In React Native Skia, these attributes can be specified as properties or as children of a drawing component (`<Rect />`, or `<Circle />` for instance) or a `<Group />`.
 There is also a `<Paint />` component which can be assigned directly to a drawing or group via its reference.

-The following properties to the Paint component:
+The following painting attributes can be assigned as properties:
 * [color](properties.md#color)
 * [blendMode](properties.md#blendMode)
 * [style](properties.md#style)